syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 Represents the certain interval between two labels.
 It is necessary for date `SfRangeSlider`.
 Based on this value, labels, major ticks and divisions are drawn.
 For example, if `min` is 0.0 and `max` is 4.0 and `interval` is 2.0, then the range slider will render the major ticks at 0.0, 2.0, and 4.0.

-N> The default value is null.
+I> The default value is null.
 Must be greater than 0.

+N>
+* `showDivisions` to render divisors at given interval.
+* `showTicks` to render major ticks at given interval.
+* `showLabels` to render labels at given interval.